 Fresh backups insure against accidents and malice.
 They make it easier (i.e., faster and cheaper) to recover from a mistake; a buggy software update; or even a malware infection.

 A proper backup plan should include both— your WordPress database and files, and they should not be stored in the same location as your website.
-Furthermore, your backups should be scanned for malware and perhaps most importantly— it should be quick and relatively easy to restore your website to a previously saved version.
-This is the foundation of website maintenance.
+Furthermore, they should be easy to restore; and each should be scanned for malware.

 WordPress Core, Theme, and Plugin Updates